salwan333/salwan_shauraya_bugs_hw/README.md

 # Drag and Drop Reference

-TODO: fixing bugs
+TODO: Write a project description

 ## Contributing

-1. added all the files
+1. added all the
-2. Fixed bug one
+2. Create your feature branch: `git checkout -b my-new-feature`
-3. fixed bug two
+3. Commit your changes: `git commit -am 'Add some feature'`
-4. did some final chnages
+4. Push to the branch: `git push origin my-new-feature`
-5.  hw done
+5. Submit a pull request :D

 ## Credits

-TODO: fixing all the functions
+TODO: Write credits

 ## License
 MIT